cklutzke/H517Project1/README.md

 http://vis.ninja/teaching/2018/H517/project1/

 TODO:
-Address all the TODO items
+Address all the non-Maybe TODO items

 Document the following on the ABOUT page:
 	Your design process: How did you go about designing the visualization?
 What are some of the initial designs / ideas you attempted in the beginning?
 A good way to document your design process is to scan your sketches and include them in the documentation page.